 Residents can choose from various options for living, such as apartments, cottages, or larger private homes.
 These communities also have increased security, providing residents peace of mind.

-Pros and Cons of Independent Living
+Pros and Cons of Senior Living

 Many healthy and active seniors find that independent living gives them the independence they desire at the same time as the assistance and support they need to maintain their independence.
 Here is an overview of some of the pros and cons of this living environment.